Xá Lợi Pagoda raids: Planning

-Trần Văn Đôn claimed communists had infiltrated the monks at Xá Lợi and warned that ARVN morale was deteriorating because of the civil unrest and consequent disruption of the war effort.
-He claimed it was possible that the Buddhists could assemble a crowd to march on Gia Long Palace.
-Hearing this, Diệm agreed to declare martial law effective on the next day, without consulting his cabinet, and troops were ordered into Saigon to occupy strategic points.
-Don was appointed as the acting Chief of the Armed Forces in place of General Lê Văn Tỵ, who was terminally ill with cancer and receiving medical treatment abroad. Đôn claimed Diệm was concerned for the welfare of the monks, allegedly telling the generals that he did not want any of them hurt.
+Trần Văn Đôn claimed communists had infiltrated the monks at Xá Lợi and warned ARVN morale was deteriorating because of civil unrest and the consequent disruption of the war effort.
+He claimed it was possible the Buddhists could assemble a crowd to march on Gia Long Palace.
+Diệm agreed to declare martial law effective on the next day without consulting his cabinet, and troops were ordered into Saigon to occupy strategic points.
+Don was appointed as the acting Chief of the Armed Forces in place of General Lê Văn Tỵ, who was terminally ill with cancer and receiving medical treatment abroad. Đôn claimed Diệm was concerned for the welfare of the monks, allegedly telling the generals he did not want any of them hurt.
 The martial law orders were then signed and authorized by Đôn.
 The real purpose of Đôn asking for martial law was to maneuver troops in readiness for a coup, and he had no concrete plans to send the regular army into the pagodas.
 Nhu sidestepped him and took the opportunity to discredit the army by using Tung's Special Forces and the combat police to attack the pagodas. Đính, the officer most trusted by the Ngô family, was the only general who was given advance notice of the raids.

 With the approval of Diệm, Nhu used the declaration of martial law to order armed men into the Buddhist pagodas.
 Nhu chose a time when he knew the American Embassy was leaderless.
 Frederick Nolting had returned to the United States and his successor Lodge was yet to arrive.
 As the high command of the ARVN worked closely with American military advisers deployed in the country, Nhu used the combat police and Tung's Special Forces, who took their orders directly from him.
-The men were dressed in standard army uniforms, such as paratroop attire, to frame the regulars for the raids.
-Nhu's motive was to avoid responsibility for a violent operation — which would anger the Vietnamese public and the American leadership.
-In falsely implicating the army in the attacks, Nhu intended to dent the confidence of the Vietnamese populace and the Americans in the senior officers who were plotting against him.
+The men were dressed in standard army uniforms such as paratroop attire to frame the regulars for the raids.
+Nhu's motive was to avoid responsibility for a violent operation which would anger the Vietnamese public and the American leadership.
+By falsely implicating the army in the attacks, Nhu intended to dent the confidence of the Vietnamese populace and the Americans in the senior officers plotting against him.
 Nhu evidently hoped the Buddhist majority and the Americans would blame the army for the raids and become less inclined to support a coup by the generals.
-In the past, Nhu's tactics in playing the generals against one another had kept conspirators off-balance and thwarted coup attempts.
+In the past, Nhu's tactics of playing the generals against one another had kept conspirators off-balance and thwarted coup attempts.
 The raids were not unexpected, as the Buddhists had prepared themselves for the attacks, as had journalists, who were watching military installations for signs of movement.